 In a world of technological innovation, the electronic components industry is vital.
-In order to manufacture a readily available supply of electronic products that consumers now expect, it is important that the industry continues to grow and be supported by effective supply chains.
+To manufacture a readily available supply of electronic products that consumers now expect, the industry must continue to grow and be supported by effective supply chains.

-Passive components, active components and PCBs are all in high demand in various industries, including medical electronics, industrial robotics and portable electronics.
+Passive components, active components, and PCBs are in high demand in various industries, including medical electronics, industrial robotics, and portable electronics.
 (Source: Digital Journal).
-We’ve taken a closer look at some of the trends that are driving the growth of the electronic components industry.
+We’ve taken a closer look at some of the trends driving the growth of the electronic components industry.

 New product development is more innovative than ever, from smartphones to fitness devices to virtual assistants.
-With so many new, interconnected devices being designed and released on a regular basis, there has been a huge spike in consumer demand.
+With so many new, interconnected devices being designed and released regularly, there has been a huge spike in consumer demand.

-The potential issue with this is that component suppliers simply will not be able to meet such huge demand.
+The potential issue with this is that component supplier will not be able to meet such huge demand.
 Manufacturers must learn to adapt to periods of shortages and create flexible long-term plans.

-5G: is another area which requires significant input from electronics manufacturers and suppliers is the building of the 5G infrastructure.
-In the UK, EE have already launched their 5G network using technology created by Huawei.
+5G: Another area that requires significant input from electronics manufacturers and suppliers is building the 5G infrastructure.
+In the UK, EE has already launched their 5G network using technology created by Huawei.

-Internet of Things: the Internet of Things (IoT) has seen an explosion in the past few years.
-All of the devices mentioned above – smartphones, fitness watches and even smart meters – require constant connection and communication between them.
+The Internet of Things (IoT) has seen an explosion in the past few years.
+All of the devices mentioned above – smartphones, fitness watches, and even smart meters – require constant connection and communication.
 This technology requires a variety of intricate electronic components at its heart.

 Continued demand for industry solutions: many important industries are developing and looking for new technological solutions, particularly healthcare and aerospace.
-These areas require active, passive and PCB components for all manner of things, from navigation systems in aircrafts to healthcare tracking technologies.
+These areas require active, passive, and PCB components for all manner of things, from navigation systems in aircraft to healthcare tracking technologies.